crsh/papaja_docker/README.md

     ...
 ~~~

-T use Git with SSH, grant the container access to the SSH credentials, by adding the following to the `docker run` call
+To use Git with SSH, grant the container access to the SSH credentials, by adding the following to the `docker run` call:

 ~~~bash
 docker run -d \